• Skip to main content

 Instructions

-To make the homemade ricotta:
+To make the homemade ricotta cheese:

 • In a large saucepan over low heat, bring the milk and cream to just below a simmer *Note - watch carefully and do not let the mixture boil or simmer.